Dave Warmack

 David Dennis Warmack (December 19, 1947 – July 6, 2017) was an American football coach.
 He served as the head football coach at Kalamazoo College in Kalamazoo, Michigan for eight seasons, from 1990 to 1997, compiling a record of 33–38–1.

 Warmack was born on December 19, 1947, in Kalamazoo, Michigan.
-He earned a Bachelor of Arts degree from Western Michigan University and master's degree from Central Connecticut State University.
+He earned a Bachelor of Arts degree from Western Michigan University and a master's degree from Central Connecticut State University.
 Warmack died on July 6, 2017, in Paw Paw, Michigan, after suffering from cancer.